bafflingscience/goodtech.tips/content/posts/Random Brain Tree/blog.lens-of-idiot-Vol1.md

 ---
-title: "The Lens of an Idiot"
+title: "Lens of an Idiot"
 draft: false
-date: 2021-02-27T12:49:10-05:00
+date: 2021-03-15T12:49:10-05:00
-tags: ["ADHD, Google", "Google Analytics", "Google Tag Manager", "Google Search Console", "Google Lighthouse", "SEO", "Make Money Online", "Affiliate Marketing", "best practices", "How to Start", "ADHD", "Jeopardy", "stovepipe hat", "hats on amazon", "problem solving", "Sisyphus", "moronic", "dumb", "idiot"]
+tags: ["Google", "Google Analytics", "Google Tag Manager", "Google Search Console", "Google Lighthouse", "SEO", "Make Money Online", "Affiliate Marketing", "best practices", "How to Start", "Jeopardy", "stovepipe hat", "hats on amazon", "problem solving", "Sisyphus", "moronic", "dumb", "idiot", "Doestevsky"]
 categories: ["Marketing", "SEO", "Advertising", "Mythology", "Literature"]
-summary: "Google Analytics, Google Ads Manager, Google Tag Manager, Google Search Console, Google Optimize, Google Lighthouse, and other ways to open one thousand tabs in a matter of minutes!"
+# description: "“Lack of originality, everywhere, all over the world, from time immemorial, has always been considered the foremost quality and the recommendation of the active, efficient and practical man.”
+# ― Fyodor Dostoevsky, The Idiot "
+summary: "What do Google Analytics, Sisyphus, and Stove Pipe Hats Have in Common?"
 ---

 ### a man and his prolific use of web browsers
 ​As I type this, there are anywhere from 40 to 4000 tabs open in three browsers on my desktop.
 I use Google Chrome for SEO and SERPs, keyword research, and running Google's Lighthouse audits from the